10 tactical ways physical retailers can deliver sustainable development

 Many of us are familiar with the idea of renting cars through businesses like Zipcar, understanding that this is a greener approach to car use than car ownership.
 The same business model is something that retailers are beginning to adopt, especially in the fashion and furniture markets.

 Businesses like Rent the Runway and Hurr rent out high-end fashion to customers who would otherwise not be able to afford them as a one off purchase.
-Arket has set up a children's clothing subscription service to alleviate the clothing waste resulting from fast-growing kids.
-Brands like IKEA, John Lewis and Muji have established furniture rental initiatives to support Millennials and Gen-Z’ers who are less concerned about ownership.
-Given that £140m worth of clothing and 22 million pieces of furniture are sent to landfill every year in the UK alone, the real benefit is that these initiatives significantly reduce waste.
+H&M owned fashion brand, Arket has set up a children’s clothing subscription service to alleviate the clothing waste resulting from fast-growing kids.
+Brands like IKEA, John Lewis and Muji have established furniture rental initiatives to support Millennials and Gen-Zers who are less concerned about ownership.
+Given the latest available figures, which state that £140m worth of clothing and 22 million pieces of furniture are sent to landfill every year in the UK alone, the real benefit is that these initiatives will reduce waste.

 A circular economy approach (the practice of designing out waste, keeping products in use for longer and creating a regenerative mindset around resources) enables businesses to take on the long-term responsibility of the products they are introducing to the market.
-It ensures that the correct ‘end of life’ decisions are made and waste is kept to a minimum.
-The added benefit of this approach is that it begins to change the mindset of the consumer, motivating a new type of consumption and raising their awareness of a more sustainable lifestyle.
+It ensures that the correct ‘end of life’ decisions are made, and waste is kept to a minimum.
+The added benefit of this approach is that it begins to change the consumer’s mindset, motivating a new type of consumption and raising their awareness of a more sustainable lifestyle.

 04. Events and campaigns

-Some brands are using in store events to raise awareness, educate and inspire their customers.
-A number of IKEA stores host a series of workshops for customers, designed to educate them and help them live a more sustainable life at home.
-Their Home of Tomorrow space in Szczecin, Poland hosts workshops, meetings and open discussions with local authorities and activists to help inspire better sustainable habits at home.
+Some brands are using in-store events to raise awareness, educate and inspire their customers.
+A number of IKEA stores host workshops for customers designed to educate them and help them live a more sustainable life at home.
+At their Home of Tomorrow space in Szczecin, Poland, they hosted workshops, meetings and open discussions with local authorities and activists to help inspire better sustainable habits at home.

 In 2020, UK department store Selfridges took a different approach.
-They established a movement called ‘Project Earth’ which focused on all aspects of the shopping experience, from product curation (highlighting sustainable fashion brands), to rental, repair and a luxury handbag buy back scheme.
-The beauty department championed plastic free products whilst their restaurants and food halls promoted plant based and organic foods.
+They established a movement called ‘Project Earth’ which focused on all aspects of the shopping experience, from product curation (highlighting sustainable fashion brands) to the rental, repair, and a luxury handbag buy-back scheme.
+The beauty department championed plastic-free products, whilst their restaurants and food halls promoted plant-based and organic foods.